peyoot/peyoot.github.io/docs/deyaio/ros2.md

 # ROS2 Getting Started

 ::: warning
-Currently only RPS2 Humble support were tested and it only verified with DEY4.0  kirkstone.
+Currently only ROS2 Humble support were tested and it was only verified with DEY4.0  kirkstone.
 Other version may of DEY may work but you need to modify dey-aio-manifest repo and try by your own effort.
 :::
 ## Preparation
 Ubuntu 22.04 as example